-About the Collections
+About the collections

 We receive government information in a variety of formats, including paper, microfiche, microfilm, CD-ROM, and electronically via the Internet.

 - Older materials and microformat publications are not listed in the catalog.
-Please ask for assistance at the 3rd floor Reasearch Assistance Desk in using our extensive collection of print indexes to identify and locate publications not in the catalog.
+Please ask for assistance at the 3rd floor Research Assistance Desk in using our extensive collection of print indexes to identify and locate publications not in the catalog.

 - Our federal documents collection is freely available for public use in-house.

 We are also a full Wisconsin Depository Library since 1974.